-When you’re sick or injured, it helps to understand the different levels of care and when they’re needed.
-For example, there are urgent situations that aren’t emergencies, such as a minor sprain or a sinus infection.
-These conditions may not need treatment right away, but should be evaluated within the next 24 to 48 hours.
-Then there are situations where you should go straight to an emergency room as soon as possible.
+When you are sick or injured, it's good to know what kind of care you need and where to get it.
+For example, sometimes you need to get care soon — like for a minor sprain or sinus infection—but it's not an emergency.
+These are called urgent situations.
+They may not need treatment right away, but they should be checked within 24 to 48 hours.
+Then there are situations where you should go to an emergency room immediately — like if you have a severe fever or violent vomiting.
 Knowing the difference can help you get the right care when you need it and may also save you money.

-Remember that if you’ve got questions or need advice, you can visit kp.org/getcare to learn about your options, including 24/7 care by phone.
+Remember that if you’ve got questions or need advice, we can help you find care options that will work best for you, including 24/7 care by phone.

 If you think you or your family member has a medical or mental health emergency, call 911 or go to the nearest hospital.*